Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Ablynx NV, Technologiepark 21, 9052 Zwijnaarde, Belgium

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-In case of active, clinically significant bleeding, treatment with Cablivi should be interrupted.
-If needed, the use of von Willebrand Factor concentrate could be considered to correct hemostasis.
+In case of clinically significant bleeding, treatment with Cablivi should be interrupted.
+If needed, the use of von Willebrand Factor concentrate could be considered to correct haemostasis.
 Cablivi should only be restarted upon the advice of a physician experienced in the management of thrombotic microangiopathies.
+If Cablivi is restarted, monitor closely for signs of bleeding.

-Due to a potential increased risk of bleeding, use of Cablivi in patients with underlying coagulopathies (e.g. hemophilia, other coagulation factor deficiencies) is to be accompanied by close clinical monitoring.
+Due to a potential increased risk of bleeding, use of Cablivi in patients with underlying coagulopathies (e.g. haemophilia, other coagulation factor deficiencies) must be accompanied by close clinical monitoring.

-If a patient is to undergo elective surgery or a dental procedure, the patient should be advised to inform the physician or dentist that they are using Cablivi, and treatment should be stopped at least 7 days before the planned intervention.
-The patient should also notify the physician who supervises the treatment with Cablivi about the planned procedure.
+If a patient is to undergo elective surgery, an invasive dental procedure or other invasive interventions, the patient must be advised to inform the physician or dentist that they are using caplacizumab and it is recommended to withhold treatment for at least 7 days before the planned intervention.
+The patient must also notify the physician who supervises the treatment with caplacizumab about the planned procedure.
+After the risk of surgical bleeding has resolved, and caplacizumab is resumed, the patient should be monitored closely for signs of bleeding.

-If emergency surgery is needed, the use of von Willebrand Factor concentrate could be considered to correct hemostasis.
+If emergency surgery is needed, the use of von Willebrand Factor concentrate is recommended to correct haemostasis.

 No formal study with caplacizumab has been conducted in patients with severe acute or chronic hepatic impairment and no data regarding the use of caplacizumab in these populations are available.
 Use of Cablivi in this population requires a benefit/risk assessment and close clinical monitoring.

-No interaction studies evaluating use of caplacizumab with oral anticoagulants (e.g. vitamin K antagonists, direct oral anticoagulants [DOAC] such as thrombin inhibitors or factor Xa inhibitors) or high dose heparin have been performed (See section 4.4 In the setting of concomitant use of oral anticoagulants or high dose heparin).
+No interaction studies evaluating use of caplacizumab with oral anticoagulants (e.g. vitamin K antagonists, direct oral anticoagulants [DOAC] such as thrombin inhibitors or factor Xa inhibitors), antiplatelet agents, thrombolytic agents such as urokinase, tPA (e.g. alteplase) or heparin have been performed (see section 4.4 In the setting of concomitant use of oral anticoagulants, anti-platelet agents, thrombolytic agents or heparin).

 There are no data on the use of caplacizumab in pregnant women.
 Studies in guinea pigs showed no effect of caplacizumab on the dams or foetuses (see section 5.3).
 As a precautionary measure, it is preferable to avoid the use of Cablivi during pregnancy.